Our Patron

 If the world follows Francis’ way neither the plunder of nature, nor the devastation of individual lives would ever happen.

-of St. Francis Convent School, Wazirpura Road, Agra
+Francis Convent School, Wazirpura Road Agra